MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/SimpleAction.md

 This directly updates the 'state' property to the given value.

 This should only be called by the implementor of the action.
 Users of the action should not attempt to directly modify the 'state' property.
 Instead, they should call `Gnome::Gio::Action.change-state()` to request the change.

-If the *$value* GVariant is floating, it is consumed.

     method set-state ( N-GObject() $value )